Cheap Electric Cars

 1. You need some kind of shop, the tools, the skills, the time, and some luck to pull this off.
 While it is entirely possible, it is not for most people.
 Check out the web for the guys who converted a forklift to an EV for something like $900.
 There was actually more to it than that, but it is a rock bottom price.

-2. You may end up with performance in between that of the NEV and the used electric vehicle just described.
+2. You may end up with performance in between that of the NEV and the used just described.
 One thing about old donor parts is just that they are old.
 There is a reason they are deeply discounted.
 You may be able to extract certain efficiencies, bit it will require considerable effort.

 There is a saying the Tappet Brothers on NPR (Saturday most places in the continental USA) have: “The cheap man pays the most” While this is not always true, we recommend that you approach the cheap EV with considerable research.